Food Retailer Scorecard

 Bees and other pollinators – responsible for one-in-three bites of food we eat – are among the insects in great peril.
 That’s why our Bee-Friendly Retailer Campaign is calling on grocery stores to commit to end the routine and unnecessary use of pollinator-toxic pesticides in their supply chains and to offer more bee-friendly organic food.

 Friends of the Earth’s food retailer scorecard is new and improved.
 We phased out the Swarming the Aisles scorecard, which was last published in February 2018.
-We revamped our grading rubric and launched the Bee-friendly Retailer Scorecard in March 2020.
+We revamped our grading rubric and will launch the Bee-friendly Retailer Scorecard in 2020.
 The new scorecard includes additional grading criteria to reflect company progress, and the grading scale more accurately reflects the urgency of the crises of pollinator decline based on the latest science.